zeph-yr/PlayFirstSubmitLater/README.md

 ![screenshot](https://github.com/zeph-yr/PlayFirstSubmitLater/blob/main/menu_1a_small.png)

 ## About
+Copyright © 2021 - 2023 Zephyr | www.xephai.com

 This is my second mod and written mostly from scratch.
-If you enjoy this, please feel free to let me know :) I appreciate your feedback!
+If you enjoy this, please feel free to let me know :)